toddheitmann/mlbgameday/README.md

 While getting initial functionality, I hope to provide added support for:
 - different database type (MySQL, PostgreSQL, etc...)
 - external data such as travel distances, weather information, etc...
-- OpenWAR, Game Scores, or other advanced metrics
+- OpenWAR, cFIP / DRA, or other advanced metrics

+### Thank You

+Many thanks to MLB Advanced Media for making gameday and pitchf/x data public.

+Also, many thanks to all those who support and add to Retrosheet!

+The information used here was obtained free of charge from and is copyrighted by Retrosheet.
+Interested parties may contact Retrosheet at "www.retrosheet.org".